Jeffrey-Sardina/The-Arcanum/README.md

 I'm using Python 3.7 for legacy use (my RaspBerry Pi is way out of date) -- but this code should run on basically any Python 3.
 I'm trying to keep OS-specific stuff out as well, so hopefully your OS of choice will not matter.

+## Finding your Camera ID
+If you have multiple webcams and want to choose which one to use, see here: https://stackoverflow.com/questions/57577445/list-available-cameras-opencv-python

 ## Requirements
 You'll need to run `pip install -r requirements.txt'`.